 In researching this article I came across some guidance drawn from the Civil Conversations Project at http://www.civilconversationsproject.org.
 There are some very interesting podcasts available for those who want to dig deeper into the conversation.
 The Civil Conversations Project is a collection of audio, video, writings, and resources for planting new conversations in families and communities.
 How do we speak the questions we don’t know how to ask each other?
 Can we find ways to cross gulfs between us about politics and the meaning of community itself?
 How to engage our neighbors who have become strangers?
 Can we do that even while we continue to hold passionate disagreements on deep, contrasting convictions?
 How is technology playing into all this, and how can we shape it to human purposes?
 You will have your own questions, particular to your community and concerns to add.

-We insist on approaching civility as an adventure, not as an exercise in niceness.
-It is a departure from ways of being and interacting that aren’t serving our age of change.
+Krista Tippett from the onbeing project writes that approaching civility can be an adventure, it isn’t an exercise in niceness, it is a departure from ways of being and interacting that aren’t serving our age of change.

 By gathering like minded people.
 Not with the intent to reach any resolution or conclusions but by creating and renewing common life.
 No one will be advocating to bring others to see things their way.
 No one will feel pressured to give up the ground they stand on.
 There is value in learning to speak together honestly and relate to each other with dignity, without rushing to common ground that would leave all the hard questions hanging.
 If we can learn to speak differently together then maybe we can learn to live together differently.